La Russa joins Red Sox, will assist Dombrowski

-BOSTON -- Tony La Russa joined the Red Sox in a vice president's role, and he will assist president of baseball operations Dave Dombrowski, the team announced Thursday.
+BOSTON -- Tony La Russa has joined the Red Sox in a vice president's role, and he will assist president of baseball operations Dave Dombrowski, the team announced Thursday.

 La Russa and Dombrowski have been friends for nearly 40 years, since La Russa managed the Chicago White Sox and Dombrowski worked in the front office.